 How holy is this Sacrament, and how salutary!
 Our Lord Jesus Christ, the God-Man, the Truthful and the Almighty, who is now exalted at the right hand of God, but nevertheless is truly present with us, in this Sacrament gives to everyone who eats and drinks that very body and that very blood wherewith on the cross He procured for us the forgiveness of sins.
 And He does this to make us altogether sure of the forgiveness of our sins, life, and eternal salvation.

 Sinner, Christian, come to the Lord’s Supper!

 PRAYER – Gracious God, dear Heavenly Father, I thank Thee that for our benefit, through Thy dear Son Jesus Christ, Thou hast instituted the holy and venerable Sacrament of the Altar wherein under the bread and wine He truly gives us His body and His blood for the forgiveness of sins.
-Grant to me and to all Thy children, Thy Holy Spirit, that we may approach this Sacrament in true faith, make proper use of it, and be strengthened thereby unto life eternal.
+Grant to me and to all Thy children, Thy Holy Spirit, working through Thy Word, that we may approach this Sacrament in true faith, make proper use of it, and be strengthened thereby unto life eternal.
 Amen.

 O Lord, we praise Thee, bless Thee, and adore Thee,

 In thanksgiving bow before Thee.

 Thou with Thy body and Thy blood didst nourish